-Now the flow looks totally divided into smaller pieces to harden the analysis and can be observed before “jmp def_401630” (break statement) that the instructions move and jmp responsible for determining the control of the flow.
+Now the flow looks totally divided into smaller pieces to harden the analysis.
+Can be observed before “jmp def_401630” (break statement) the instructions move and jmp responsible for determining the control of the flow.

 Looking at the graph for this subroutine, the flattening creates the following view.